lizmat/raku-all-modules/github/kuerbis/Term-TablePrint-p6/README.md

 choose-columns
 --------------

 If *choose-columns* is set to 1, the user can choose which columns to print.
-The columns can be marked with the `SpaceBar`.
-The list of marked columns including the highlighted column are printed as soon as `Return` is pressed.

-If *choose-columns* is set to 2, it is possible to change the order of the columns.
 Columns can be added (with the `SpaceBar` and the `Return` key) until the user confirms with the *-ok-* menu entry.

 Default: 0